 For our next project in our Crochet-A-Day series, I have the lovely Heidi of Hands Occupied sharing a fabulous amigurumi type-pattern for an Easy Crochet Hacky Sack.
 You’ll want to make one and try your “foot” at the game of Hacky Sack!

-These hacky sacks are so addictive to make!
+A crochet hacky sack is so addictive to make!
 They’re also a great way to learn how to do crochet increases and decreases.
 I have big plans for this pattern, folks.
-If I’ve got a teenage boy to make something for, I can whip up one or two hacky sacks in his favorite colors for a not-lame handmade gift (a miracle!).
+If I’ve got a teenage boy to make something for, I can whip up one or two crochet hacky sacks in his favorite colors for a not-lame handmade gift (a miracle!).
 If I’ve got friends with an active toddler in need of a toy, or a kid who might like a set of three to juggle with, I’ll know exactly what to whip up.
 Did I mention you can make one of these in about an hour?

 - worsted weight yarn (I used Sugar’n Cream Twists in Denim Twists & Rose Twists.)